GeoMOER/geoAI/docs/units/_unit01/unit01-04_setup_working_environment.md

 {% gist a2324e11b4342cbd4da29b0a819b58e6 moc-courses-setup.R%}
 [Get moc-courses-setup.R](https://gist.github.com/envimar/a2324e11b4342cbd4da29b0a819b58e6/archive/4e57418e6c645ce09766f7aa6fe2cabb5c431349.zip)

-Please **check** the result by navigating to the directory using your favorite file manger.
+Please *check* the result by navigating to the directory using your favorite file manger.
 In addition please check the returned `envrmt` list.
-It contains all paths as character strings in a convenient  list structure
+It contains all paths as character strings in a convenient  list structure.

 ```r
 # traditionally